mcarbonell/trivia-master/docs/DONE.md

     *   **Question Counts**: Displays the number of predefined questions available for each difficulty level (easy, medium, hard) per category.
 *   **Predefined Question Management (`/admin/questions`)**:
     *   **Updated for New Data Model**: The editor now has distinct fields for "Correct Answer" and three "Distractors", making manual editing more intuitive and aligned with the new data model.
+    *   **Semi-Automated Image Search**: The question editor includes a tool to search Wikimedia Commons for artwork images, display candidates, and assign the selected image to the question.
     *   **List Questions**: View all predefined questions in a paginated table.
     *   **Filter**: Filter questions by category and/or difficulty.
     *   **Search**: Search questions by ID, question text, or answer text.